Raccoonn/5000-and-9000-Counters-Data-Processing/README.md

 The raw log file for 5000S+ contains a few tes recipes and other weird recipes that I dont know what they are, (Ex.: Milk Foam, Caffe Latte, Latte Macchiato, etc.).
 The "Primary Recipes.txt" file is used to filter out these other recipes.

+Ensure log files are in the same directory or specify full file path when inputting the filenames.
+Output will be written to the current directory.

 Usage: Simply run main.py and follow command line prompts.
   - Input raw log filename